 d) Educational Qualifications:

-Copies of your educational certificates and degrees, which may need to be legalized or notarized.
+Copies of your educational certificates and degrees, which need to be legalized and notarized in your home country before travelling.

 e) Criminal Background Check: